-- 3.1 This application seeks full planning permission for the demolition of the existing garage and store and the erection of a two storey side extension. - 3.2 The proposed two storey side extension would have a stepped side elevation.
-The extension would be in line with the front elevation with a width of 3.9m for a depth of 4m and would step in 0.7m for the remaining depth of 3.3m to project in line with the existing main rear elevation. - 3.3 The extension would extend in line with the main eaves and ridge heights.
-Where the front element is of greater width its ridge would be set down 1m from the main ridge. - 3.4 The existing garage and outbuilding are proposed to be demolished in order to facilitate the proposed development.
+- 3.1 This application seeks full planning permission for demolition of detached garage and store and erection of single storey rear extension and two storey side extension. - 3.2 Planning permission was granted for the demolition of the existing garage and the erection of a two storey side extension via application reference 19/2377/FUL. - 3.3 The proposed two storey side extension would have a stepped side elevation.
+The extension would be in line with the front elevation with a width of 3.9m for a depth of 4m and would step in 0.7m for the remaining depth of 3.3m to project in line with the existing main rear elevation. - 3.4 A first floor flank window is now proposed within the two storey side element and tile hanging to the central element of the gable.